1

 Task 2: Create and switch to a new branch

-This creates a new branch called feature-divide and switches to it. (-b means “create the branch”).
+This creates a new branch called feature-team-up and switches to it. (-c means “create the branch”).
 Run git branch to confirm you’re on the new branch.

 Task 3: Make changes on the feature branch

-Add a divide function to calculator.py.
+Add a team_up function to hero_registry.py.
 Open it in the editor and add at the bottom:

 Task 4: Switch back to main

-The divide function is gone!
-It only exists on the feature-divide branch.
+The team_up function is gone!
+It only exists on the feature-team-up branch.
 Your main branch is untouched.
 This is the power of branching.

 Switch back to see it again: